Moonflower2022/wordle-bot/README.md

 # usage
 1. download the code
+2. cd to the directory
-2. run the file
+3. run the file
-3. follow the instructions
+4. follow the instructions

 Feel free to send any unexpected bugs or comments to dumbderivatives@gmail.com